NaturalHistoryMuseum/plusmoin/README.md

 In addition *plusmoin* has a set of functional tests.
-Because these rely on Docker to run clusters of PostgreSQL servers they cannot be executed on our CI server (we currently use Travis-CI) so are run separately as a manual process.
-Note that you must have Docker 1.4 or more recent installed, and you should also install `docker-py`:
+Because these rely on Docker to run clusters of PostgreSQL servers they cannot be executed on our CI server so are run separately as a manual process.
+Note that you should install `docker-py`:

 ```
 pip install docker-py
 ```

 You must run the tests as root.
-To run each scenario, symply do:
+To run each scenario, simply do:

 ```
 python plusmoin/tests/functional/scenario1.py